catppuccin/swaync/README.md

 ## Usage

-1. Download your preferred flavor from the [`themes/`](themes/) folder.
+1. Download your preferred flavour from the [`themes/`](themes/) folder.
 2. Put the downloaded file into `~/.config/swaync/`.
-3. Add `"cssPriority": "user",` to your `swaync/config.json` config file, to prioritize this style!
+3. Add `"cssPriority": "user",` to your `swaync/config.json` config file, to prioritise this style!
 4. In `~/.config/swaync/style.css`, add the line
    `@import url(catppuccin-<flavor>.css);` at the top of the file.
-5. Any personal theming of SwayNC should now reside in `style.css`, and this will keep it separate from our theme!
+5. Any personal changes to swaync's styling should now reside in `style.css`.

 ## FAQ

 - Q: I have no idea what I should customise!
 What do I do now?\
-  A: Please use the provided assets/style.css file if you need a default css template to work from.
-It includes some of the default config that was provided in an older version of this theme.
+  A: Please use the provided [`templates/style.css`](templates/style.css) file if you need a default CSS template to work from.
+It includes some of the default configuration options that was provided in an older version of this theme.

 ## 💝 Thanks to